-The Châteaux of France’s Loire Valley are one of the country’s most opulent and dramatic sights to visit.
+The Châteaux of France’s Loire Valley are some of the country’s most opulent and dramatic sights to visit.
 This collection of castles contains some legendary names – Chambord, Chenonceau, Cheverny, Amboise.
 For centuries, the castles along the Loire Valley south of Paris were the homes of French royalty and nobility, with magnificent gardens and estates.
 Once private residences, many of the châteaux serve as museums and tourist attractions today.

 Loosely following the northern part of the 1000 kilometer (620 miles) Loire River and its tributaries, the Loire Valley runs roughly between Nantes and Orléans.
 The larger and more famous of the Loire châteaux are found in the Centre-Val de Loire region.
 In fact, there are over 300 châteaux to visit in the Loire Valley region!
-Many visitors take a car and a few days to see a number of their favourite châteaux.
+Many visitors hire a car and take a few days to see a number of their favourite châteaux.
 But with so many amazing châteaux to visit, which ones should you focus on for a visit?

 This post may contain affiliate links, which means I may earn a small commission if you make a purchase through a link.

 Mysterious, colossal, elegant, the Château de Chambord has the honour of being the Loire Valley’s largest castle.
 This spectacular Renaissance-style castle was completed in 1547, with a central keep and four bastion towers linked by walls.
 King Francis I ordered the castle built as a luxury hunting lodge and a show of wealth.
 However, after staying just seven weeks in the Château, the king died.
 Over the next century, difficulties in keeping the enormous residence supplied and heated, as well as its isolated location led to it falling into disrepair.